Techniques for Effective Root Cause Analysis

 5. Question assumptions: Challenge assumptions and encourage critical thinking.
 Avoid jumping to conclusions without sufficient evidence.Ā

-6. Focus on root causes: Distinguish between symptoms and root causes.
+6. Focus on root causes: Distinguish between specific symptoms and root causes.
 Addressing symptoms may provide temporary relief, but focusing on root causes leads to long-lasting solutions.Ā

 7. Dig deep: Go beyond immediate causes and explore deeper factors contributing to the problem.
-Investigate underlying processes, procedures, communication breakdowns, and systemic issues.Ā
+Investigate underlying systems, processes, procedures, communication breakdowns, and systemic issues.Ā

 8. Encourage open communication: Foster open and honest communication among team members.
 Encourage active listening and the sharing of different viewpoints.Ā